ezsystems/CommentsBundle/README.md

 [![License](https://img.shields.io/packagist/l/ezsystems/comments-bundle.svg?style=flat-square)](LICENSE)

-CommentsBundle is an versatile bundle for eZ Platform *(v6 for eZ Platform and v5 for eZ Publish Platform 5.x)* making commenting easy.
+CommentsBundle is an versatile bundle for eZ Platform *(v7 for eZ Platform 2.5, v6 for eZ Platform 1.x, and v5 for eZ Publish Platform 5.x)* making commenting easy.

 ## Install
 1. Run: `composer require ezsystems/comments-bundle:^6.0`
+   Or on 2.5 you can run: `composer require ezsystems/comments-bundle:^7.0@beta`
 2. Add `new \EzSystems\CommentsBundle\EzSystemsCommentsBundle()` to acive prod bundles in `app/AppKernel.php`.

 ## Features